w3c/wai-intro-wcag/content/new-in-22.md

 WCAG 2.2 provides 9 additional success criteria from WCAG 2.1.
 They are included on this page.

-### Changes to 2.2 Drafts
+### Changes to 2.2 Draft

-From the May 2023 Draft to the June 2023 publication, there are not substantive changes, only editorial changes to add links and correct punctuation.
+From the May 2023 Draft to the June 2023 publication, there are no substantive changes (only editorial changes to add links and correct punctuation).

 Previous changes are listed in the [changelog](https://www.w3.org/TR/WCAG22/#change-log).